Topic IndexLibrary Index

 When an underlying condition causes painful periods, it's often endometriosis.
-This is a condition where tissue from the lining of the uterus shows up outside the uterus.
-Endometriosis often causes internal bleeding, infection, and pelvic pain.
+This is a condition where tissue from the lining of the uterus grows outside the uterus.
+Endometriosis often causes infertility , and pelvic pain.

 Other causes of painful periods include:

 Abnormal pregnancy such as a miscarriage or ectopic pregnancy

 Infection, tumors, or polyps in the pelvic cavity

 Any woman can have painful periods.
 But these women may be at an increased risk for the condition: